 It is an impressive achievement from the moment you hit the queue right up to the staggering ride experience and only has one real drawback, The old Theme was just SO good, but we will come to that later, first more about the current ride.

-The Ride now exists as part of the Avenger Campus, which has been built up around the Ride.
-As the re-theme was completed a while before that campus and it’s a re-theme of an old ride calling this a part of the new Avengers Campus Remodel seems a bit of a cop-out, there really need to be another big rude in the area to go along with Guardians and Spiderman, but then the Quinjet ride is inbound!
+The Ride now exists as part of the Avenger Campus, which has been built around the Ride.
+As the re-theme was completed a while before that campus and it’s a re-theme of an old ride calling this a part of the new Avengers Campus Remodel seems a bit of a cop-out, there really needs to be another big ride in the area to go along with Guardians and Spiderman, but then again, Galaxy’s Edge also boasts only 2 rides.

 Queue And Theme

 The Ride operates 3 lift shafts each capable of running two cars simultaneously with 21 Riders in each car.
-This allows for an impressive throughput meaning queues for what is one of the top attractions at the park are sparingly quite shot, certainly when compared to Radiator Springs Racers for example.
-Most of the time you don’t even need a Fast pass as along with a short queue there is plenty to see and do in the queue line itself including a cool pre-show.
+This allows for an impressive throughput meaning queues for what is one of the top attractions at the park so it is definitely needed.
+Genie+ is a good way to beat the queues for this very popular ride.

 You enter the next area by allowing your bio-metrics to be taken as a kind of pass to get around the exhibit and are then allowed to enter the Collectors office where there are even more artifacts and then the collector addresses you via a video link.
 Where he is rudely interrupted by Rocket!